 The term of stock options granted under the Amended 2018 Plan may not exceed ten years and, in some cases (see "Limitations on Incentive Stock Options" below), may not exceed five years.
 Except as otherwise provided in a participant's stock option agreement or other written agreement with us or one of our affiliates, if a participant's service relationship with us or any of our affiliates (referred to in this Proposal 3 as "continuous service") terminates (other than for cause and other than upon the participant's death or disability), the participant may exercise any vested stock options for up to three months following the participant's termination of continuous service.
-Except as otherwise provided in a participant's stock option agreement or other written agreement with us or one of our affiliates, if a participant's continuous service terminates due to the participant's disability or death (or the participant dies within a specified period, if any, following termination of continuous service), the participant or her beneficiary, as applicable, may exercise any vested stock options for up to 12 months following the participant's termination due to the participant's disability or for up to 18 months following the participant's death.
-Except as explicitly provided otherwise in a participant's stock option agreement or other written agreement with us or one of our affiliates, if a participant's continuous service is terminated for cause (as defined in the Amended 2018 Plan), all stock options held by the participant will terminate upon the participant's termination of continuous service and the participant will be prohibited from exercising any stock option from and after such termination date.
-Except as otherwise provided in a participant's termination of continuous service (other than for cause) would violate our insider trading policy.
-In no event, however, may a stock option be exercised after its original expiration date.
+Except as otherwise provided in a participant's stock option agreement or other written agreement with us or one of our affiliates, if a participant's continuous service, terminates due to the participant's disability or death (or the participant dies within a specified period, if any, following the participant's disability or for up to 18 months following the participant's death.
+Except as explicitly provided otherwise in a participant's stock option agreement with us or one of our affiliates, if a participant's death.
+Except as explicitly provided otherwise in a participant's stock option here written agreement with us or one of our affiliates, if a participant's continuous service and the participant will be prohibited from exercising any stock option from and after such termination date.
+Except as otherwise provided in a participant's termination of continuous service as otherwise provided in a participant's termination of continuous service as otherwise provided in a participant's termination of continuous service as otherwise provided in a participant's termination of continuous service as explicitly provided otherwise in a participant's stock option from and after such terminate upon the participant's termination of continuous service (as defined in the Amended 2018 Plan), all stock option from and after such termination date.
+Except a